thefirstqubit/portfolio/README.md

 Searching for internships and entry-level positions.
 I'm super interested in GRC, Security Auditing, and Vulnerability / Threat Management.
 Currently on track to obtain CompTia Security+ by Aug 2025.

 Hobbies and Passions?
-Phenomenal lacrosse highlights, apartment DJ sets that transform me into an actual soundwave, Stanley Kubrick movies, poker, learning and having deep conversations about tech, long distance running with minimal gear.
+Apartment DJ sets on Youtube, Stanley Kubrick movies, poker, learning and having deep conversations about tech, long distance running.

 ## Certifications
 <a href="https://www.credly.com/badges/e39d5a3e-7a19-4261-9ad8-e6dace60e89e/public_url">Google Cybersecurity Professional Certification</a>